-Auditing: The Lightweight Audit Framework (LAF) is designed to be an audit system making Linux compliant with the requirements from Common Criteria.
+- Auditing: The Lightweight Audit Framework (LAF) is designed to be an audit system making Linux compliant with the requirements from Common Criteria.
 LAF is able to intercept all system calls as well as retrieving audit log entries from privileged user space applications.
-The subsystem allows configuring the events to be actually audited from the set of all events that are possible to be audited.

-- Cryptographic support: The TOE provides cryptographically secured communication channels as well as cryptographic primitives that unprivileged users can utilize for unspecified purposes.
+The subsystem allows configuring the events to be actually audited from the set of all events that are possible to be audited. - Cryptographic support: The TOE provides cryptographically secured communication channels as well as cryptographic primitives that unprivileged users can utilize for unspecified purposes.
 The TOE provides cryptographically secured communication to allow remote entities to log into the TOE.
-For interactive usage, the SSHv2 protocol is provided. - Packet filter: The TOE provides a stateless and stateful packet filter for regular IP-based communication.
+For interactive usage, the SSHv2 protocol is provided.
+In addition, the access to the virtual machine administration tool as well as the virtual machine consoles can be protected using a SSHv2-based tunnel. - Packet filter: The TOE provides a stateless and stateful packet filter for regular IP-based communication.
 Layer 3 (IP) and layer 4 (TCP, UDP, ICMP) network protocols can be controlled using this packet filter.
-The TOE provides a bridging functionality.
+To allow virtual machines to communicate with the environment, the TOE provides a bridging functionality.
 Ethernet frames routed through bridges are controlled by a separate packet filter which implements a stateless packet filter for the TCP/IP protocol family. - Identification and Authentication: User identification and authentication in the TOE includes all forms of interactive login (e.g. using the SSH protocol or log in at the local console) as well as identity changes through the su or sudo command.
 These all rely on explicit authentication information provided interactively by a user. - Discretionary Access Control: DAC allows owners of named objects to control the access permissions to these objects.
 These owners can permit or deny access for other users based on the configured permission settings.
-The DAC mechanism is also used to ensure that untrusted users cannot tamper with the TOE mechanisms. - Confidentiality protected data storage: Using dm_crypt, the Linux operating system offers administrators and users cryptographically protected storage space.
+The DAC mechanism is also used to ensure that untrusted users cannot tamper with the TOE mechanisms. - Authoritative Access Control: The TOE provides various access control mechanis that are managable by the authorized administrator only.
+These mechanisms are provided to separate virtual machines and their resources at runtime. - Confidentiality protected data storage: Using dm_crypt, the Linux operating system offers administrators and users cryptographically protected storage space.
 Only with the passphrase can the session key used for encryption or decryption be obtained and used.
 Any data stored on the devices protected by dm_crypt is encrypted and cannot be accessed even when the TOE is not operational.
+An operational TOE is needed to unlock the device session key. - Virtual machine environments (x86 only): The TOE implements the host system for virtual machines.
+It acts as a hypervisor which provides an environment to allow other operating systems execute concurrently.
+AppArmor labels are attached to virtual machines and its resources.
+The access control policy is enforced using these labels to grant virtual machines access to resources if the category of the virtual machine is identical to the label of the accessed resource.

-An operational TOE is needed to unlock the device session key. - Security Management: The security management facilities provided by the TOE are usable by authorized users and/or authorized administrators to modify the configuration of TSF.
+• Security Management: The security management facilities provided by the TOE are usable by authorized users and/or authorized administrators to modify the configuration of TSF.